JunLiuLab/SIMPLEs2020/TabulaMuris/README.md

 ## 4. TSNE results for different parameters of SIMPLEs.
-* We use the function `handle_raw_data` in the script `analyze_imputation.R` to get the Figure 8(b), Figure S11 and Figure S12.
+* We use the function `handle_raw_data` in the script `analyze_imputation.R` to get the Figure 8(b), Figure S12.

 * Then we use the function `handle_simple_tsne` and `handle_simple_draw_tsne`
   in the same script to get Figure 8(a).

 ## 5. Boxplot and dotplot for gene module analysis given M as 1 and K as 10.
-* We use function `draw_simple_boxplot` in the script `analyze_imputation.R` to get the Figure 9(a) and Figure S13.
+* We use function `draw_simple_boxplot` in the script `analyze_imputation.R` to get the Figure 9(a) and Figure S14.

 * Start from Line 387 till the end in the same script, we draw the dotplot for Figure 9(b).